 Common Causes of Head-On Collisions

 Head-on crashes often happen when one driver makes a critical mistake, such as veering into oncoming traffic or misjudging road conditions.
-These accidents frequently result in severe injuries due to the combined force of both vehicles’ speeds.
+In some cases, these collisions occur when a driver turns or enters traffic at an intersection and misjudges the speed or distance of an oncoming vehicle, creating conditions similar to certain intersection accidents.
+These crashes frequently result in severe injuries due to the combined force of both vehicles’ speeds.
 Some of the leading causes of head-on car accidents include:

 Who Is at Fault in a Head-On Crash?

-Determining fault in a head-on collision is crucial for securing compensation.
-In most cases, the driver who crosses into oncoming traffic is responsible, but liability isn’t always straightforward.
-Factors like road conditions, vehicle defects, or shared negligence can complicate fault determinations.
-The table below breaks down common head-on crash scenarios and who is typically at fault:
+Determining fault in a head-on collision is critical when pursuing compensation.
+In many cases, the driver who crosses into oncoming traffic is responsible, but liability is not always straightforward.
+Head-on crashes may result from a drunk driving accident, distracted driving, or other reckless behavior, while factors such as road conditions, vehicle defects, or shared negligence can further complicate fault determinations.
+The table below breaks down common head-on crash scenarios and who is typically considered at fault.

 Common Injuries in Head-On Crashes